There are 2 main categories of diabetes mellitus (diabetes)

 Patients with chronic difficulty maintaining acceptable glucose levels should be evaluated for situational factors that affect glucose control.
 Such factors include inadequate patient education or understanding that leads to errors in insulin administration, inappropriate food choices, and psychosocial stress that expresses itself in erratic patterns of drug use and food intake.

 The initial approach is to thoroughly review self-care techniques, including insulin preparation and injection and glucose testing.
 Increased frequency of self-testing may reveal previously unrecognized patterns and provides the patient with helpful feedback.
 A thorough dietary history, including timing of meals, should be taken to identify potential contributions to poor control.
 Underlying disorders should be ruled out by physical examination and appropriate laboratory tests.
 For some insulin-treated patients, changing to a more intensive regimen that allows for frequent dose adjustments (based on glucose testing) is helpful.
-In some cases, the frequency of hypoglycemic and hyperglycemic episodes diminishes over time even without specific treatment, suggesting life circumstances may contribute to causation.

 Treatment often involves intensive medical supervision combined with psychosocial interventions (eg, mentoring or support groups), individual or family therapy, and psychopharmacology when indicated.
 Patient education is important so that adolescents can safely enjoy the freedoms of early adulthood.
 Rather than judging personal choices and behaviors, providers must continually reinforce the need for careful glycemic control, especially frequent blood sugar monitoring and use of frequent, low-dose, fast-acting insulins as needed.